The basic geometry of Witt vectors, II: Spaces: Abstract

 \section{Abstract}

-This is an account of the algebraic geometry of Witt vectors and related constructions.
-The theory of the usual, ``$p$-typical'' Witt vectors of $p$-adic schemes of finite type is already reasonably well understood.
-The main point here is to generalize this theory in two different ways.
-We allow not just $p$-typical Witt vectors but also, for example, those taken with respect to any set of primes in any ring of integers in any global field.
-In particular, this includes the ``big'' Witt vectors.
+This is an account of the algebraic geometry of Witt vectors and arithmetic jet spaces.
+The usual, ``$p$-typical'' Witt vectors of $p$-adic schemes of finite type are already reasonably well understood.
+The main point here is to generalize this theory in two ways.
+We allow not just $p$-typical Witt vectors but those taken with respect to any set of primes in any ring of integers in any global field, for example.
+This includes the ``big'' Witt vectors.
 We also allow not just $p$-adic schemes of finite type but arbitrary algebraic spaces over the ring of integers in the global field.
-We give similar generalizations of Buium's formal arithmetic jet spaces, which are dual to the Witt vector construction.
-We also give concrete geometric descriptions of Witt spaces and arithmetic jet spaces and investigate whether many standard geometric properties are preserved by these functors.
+We give similar generalizations of Buium's formal arithmetic jet functor, which is dual to the Witt functor.
+We also give concrete geometric descriptions of Witt spaces and arithmetic jet spaces and investigate whether a number of standard geometric properties are preserved by these functors.